By Alyse Bacine

 Adults who experienced childhood abandonment frequently report either feeling emotionally overwhelmed by seemingly minor triggers or feeling emotionally numb and disconnected from their feelings entirely.
 Neither represents healthy regulation but instead reflects different adaptations to unpredictable early care.

 This dysregulation isn't a personality quirk but a developmental consequence of interrupting the usual emotional development process.
-Proper emotional development requires consistent, responsive caregiving.
+Proper emotional development requires consistent, responsive caregiving that abandonment disrupts.

 Long-Term Impact